Webb Space Telescope reveals moment of stellar birth, dramatic close-up of 50 baby stars

 All of the young stars appear to be no bigger than our sun.
 Scientists said the breathtaking shot provides the best clarity yet of this brief phase of a star’s life.

-“Our own sun experienced a phase like this, long ago, and now we have the technology to see the beginning of another’s star’s story,” Klaus Pontoppidan, who served until recently as project scientist, said in a statement.
+“It’s like a glimpse of what our own system would have looked like billions of years ago when it was forming,” NASA program scientist Eric Smith told The Associated Press.

+Smith pointed out that the starlight visible in the image actually left there 390 years ago.
+On Earth in 1633, Italian astronomer Galileo Galilei went on trial in Rome for saying that the Earth revolved around the sun.
+The Vatican in 1992 acknowledged Galileo was wronged.

-This cloud complex, known as Rho Ophiuchi, is the closest-star forming region to Earth.
+This cloud complex, known as Rho Ophiuchi, is the closest star-forming region to Earth and is found in the sky near the border of the constellations Ophiuchus and Scorpius, the serpent-bearer and scorpion.
 With no stars in the foreground of the photo, NASA noted, the details stand out all the more.
 Some of the stars display shadows indicating possible planets in the making, according to NASA.

+It “presents star birth as an impressionistic masterpiece,” NASA Administrator Bill Nelson said in a tweet.

 Webb — the largest and most powerful astronomical observatory ever launched into space — has been churning out cosmic beauty shots for the past year.
 The first pictures from the $10 billion infrared telescope were unveiled last July, six months after its liftoff from French Guiana.